Attorneys Helping Southern Minnesota Families With Child Support

 “This law firm is very experienced, very effective, and yet very personable when interacting with me throughout my nerve-wracking legal process.
 I’m completely satisfied with the outcome of my case.
 I would hire the Kohlmeyer Hagen, Law Office Chtd. again without hesitation.
 And, I have since recommended them to several friends and acquaintances.”

 – TOM W., CLIENT

 Contact us as soon as possible.
-The sooner you call us and get us on the case, the more time we wil have to prepare your defense.
+The sooner you call us and get us on the case, the more time we will have to prepare your defense.
 Even if you are not sure you want to hire us, call us and talk with one of our Mankato child custody and visitation attorneys.
-We offer a complimentary, no-obligation consultation.
-Talk to us and see what we can do for you.
+We offer a private, no-obligation consultation.
+Set up a consultation with us today by completing our online contact form.